-In addition to pouring castings, the foundry offers additional support services to meet customer demands.
+In addition to pouring castings, the foundry has additional support items to meet customer demands.
 Sturm can provide a customer with heat treatment, certified material test reports and chemical analysis.
-The facility can also perform a number of tests on material and products including:
+The facility can also perform a number of test on material and products including:

 - Hardness testing

 - Hydro testing

 - Liquid Penetrant testing (through a certified contractor)

 - Wet/Dry Magnetic Particle testing (through a certified contractor)

 - NDT testing (through an outside accredited lab or contractor)

 - Impact testing (through an outside accredited lab or contractor)